steveshore/DesignPatternsCsharp/02-Interfaces/README.md

-# Abstract Classes and Interfaces Challlenge:
+# Abstract Classes and Interfaces Challenge:

 Decisions are hard especially when you are hungry.
-This is a simple console application that takes your order.
-It starts by asking if you would like lunch or dinner and continues on until all selections have been made and then outputs your choices.
+This is a simple console application that takes your lunch or dinner order.
+It starts by asking which you would like and continues on until all selections have been made and then outputs your choices.

 ## What you are supposed to do: